Merovius/shellex/README.md

 Planned, but not Implemented yet:
-* Buffering/showing some output, for errors etc. We have to think about some magic way to determine, wether output is helpfull or the launcher should be hidden immediately
+* Buffering/showing some output, for errors etc. We have to think about some magic way to determine, wether output is helpful or the launcher should be hidden immediately
-* dmenu-like completion, typing part of a command still completing (maybe zsh has sometething to do that?)
+* dmenu-like completion, typing part of a command still completing (maybe zsh has something to do that?)
 * .desktop-file integration
 * Your ticket here